 Tailor: Anthony Sinclair

-Apologies for the blog’s inactivity lately; between my girlfriend’s sister’s wedding and spring being a very busy event season at work, it’s been difficult to find time for a fun – albeit time-consuming – sideline like BAMF Style.
+Apologies for the blog’s inactivity lately; between a friend’s wedding and spring being a very busy event season at work, it’s been difficult to find time for a fun—albeit time-consuming—sideline like BAMF Style.
 You didn’t expect me to miss the 00-7th of May, though?

-And what’s a better way to celebrate the approaching Hallmark holiday of Mother’s Day without exploring a look from one of the most sexist films of an already somewhat chauvinist franchise?!
+And what’s a better way to celebrate the approaching Hallmark holiday of Mother’s Day without exploring a look from one of the most sexist films of the franchise?!
 (Hey, at least he wears some pink here.)

 Towards the end of Diamonds are Forever‘s rambling waste of a plot, Bond finds himself tracking down reclusive billionaire casino owner

 Howard Hughes Willard Whyte via a 1970s version of a Talkboy.
 Armed with this knowledge (and only this knowledge), he sets off for the billionaire’s desert home where Whyte is being held captive by… a locked door and two bikini-clad women named after- you know what, let’s forget about describing the scene here.

 What’d He Wear?